Join Us In The Joy of Following Christ in "The Middle Way" (The Via Media)

 Scripture, Tradition, and Reason tell us that Christians of good will can disagree on non-essentials of the Christian faith .
 For example, tradition (attributed to Saint Augustine) teaches us "In essentials- unity, in nonessentials- liberty, and in all things- love."

 We are neither “fundamentalist” nor “liberal”.
-Theologically, we would probably be labeled as “moderates”.
+We would probably be labeled as “socially traditional and theologically moderate”.
 None the less, we are passionate about Jesus Christ– the only Lord of history, proclaiming his Gospel, and making disciples to follow him.

 We are incarnational.
 The Church is The Body of Christ.
 Therefore, we are Christ's Church– The Body of Christ, and we exist to embody and live out Christ’s ministry, mission, and presence to all people.